 One of the biggest challenges facing most businesses is the ambition to embrace new technologies, all the while still operating along highly personal touchpoints.
 High touch can often be equated to mean "human touch," and low touch can be equally misinterpreted as "no touch."
 There’s a misconception that low-touch is impersonal, low-quality, or not meaningful engagement.

-Low-touch, AKA tech-touch, can be achieved through automationillustrates and is often the most effective way to scale.
+Low touch (AKA tech touch) can be achieved through automation illustrates and is often the most effective way to scale.
 It’s cost-effective and is the best method to adopt if your organization is upscaling.
 By implementing technology into your low-touch engagement model, you can make customers feel like the communication is meaningful.

 Investing in the right customer relationship management system (CRM) is of the utmost importance.
 All interactions with customers should be based on data from this CRM and part of a greater streamlined process.

 For low-touch customers, a great way to better your onboarding process is to use the intricate data that shows customer behavior using your product.
-With this data, you can implement a new onboarding campaign with a video or interactive walk-through process that hones in on customers’ difficulties with your product, and illustrates the answer.
+With this data, you can implement a new onboarding campaign with a video or interactive walk-through process that hones in on customers’ difficulties with your produt, and illustrates the answer.

 To wrap up…